Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 • Import client contact data: Client workflows are connected to hundreds if not thousands of client contacts.
 So detailed contact data needs to be imported in bulk before workflows can even be created.

-Historically, these things all required hands-on assistance from Karbon’s Sales and Implementation teams.
+Historically, these things all required hands-on assistance from Karbon’s implementation teams.
 We needed a better way.

-How might we simplify the set up process so managers can experience visibility and reporting (with their team's real work) to get answers to their burning questions?
+How might we simplify the setup process so managers can experience visibility and reporting, with their team's real work, from the moment they land in the app?

 The key to successfully converting a new trial user into a paid customer would be for the product to effectively guide them toward realising the value of Karbon during their initial session.
+While simplifying some non-negotiable set up activities.
 My goals were to:

 • Clarify that Karbon enhances workflow and team visibility.